AlexW00/clockwork/README.md

 ## ⏱️ Clockwork

-An MIDI note repeater, written in Rust.
+An MIDI note repeater plugin, written in Rust.

 ### 🎬 Showcase: